SeanFmcdonnell/miami3dscan/src/pages/index.md

   - author: Miami Realtor
     quote: >-
-      Thanks to the experts at Miami 3D Scans I was able to get a professional scan of my listing at a great price
+      Thanks to the experts at Miami 3D Scans I was able to get a professional scan of my listing at a great price.
   - author: Commercial broker
     quote: >-
       I had a hard time finding someone that was responsive and reliable.
 Sean